LeeHowes/CPP/paper_framework_sources/p1897_initial_executor_algorithms_for_cpp23.md

 **Notes:**
  * If `P` is not `execution::seq` and `R` satisfies `random_access_range` then `indexed_for` may run the instances of `F` concurrently.
- * `P` represents a guarantee on the most relaxed execution policy `F` is safe to run under, and hence the most parallel fashion in which the underlying `scheduler` may map instances of `F` to execution agents.
+ * `P` represents a guarantee on the most relaxed execution policy `F` and the element access function of range `R` or `R(t...)` are safe to run under, and hence the most parallel fashion in which the underlying `scheduler` may map instances of `F` to execution agents.

 ## execution::transform